Internationalization

 import "github.com/DonaldMurillo/gofastr/core/i18n"// Load translations from disk (an embed.FS works the same way).cat, err := i18n.LoadJSONCatalog(os.DirFS("locales"), ".")if err != nil { /* ... */ }tr := i18n.NewTranslator(cat, "en") // "en" = fallback localeapp := framework.NewApp(framework.WithI18n(tr))

-framework.WithI18n does three things:
+framework.WithI18n does four things:

 1. Records the Translator on the App.